Robust-and-Cheap Framework for Network Resilience: A Novel Mixed-Integer Formulation and Solution Method: Optimization Model

 where $|X| = (|\mathcal{N}|-\sum_{i \in \mathcal{N}} \sum_{c \in \mathcal{C}} v^{A*}_{ic})$ is the size of the worst cut set which was identified in the attack problem.
 Parameters $\epsilon$ and $M$ are pre-defined small and big numbers, respectively.
 Since the size of the worst cut set is a constant, and known, in the response problem, we have excluded it from the objective function, but it will be considered for evaluating the rupture degree.
 The first and second terms of the objective function correspond to the length of the largest component and the number of components after adding links, respectively.
 The third term of the objective function is a small penalty added to the objective function to ensure minimizing the rupture degree is dominating while addressing constraints corresponding to the largest component(s) (i.e., \eqref{s2 aux1} and \eqref{s2 aux2}).
 In particular, Constraint \eqref{s2 aux1} finds the length of the largest component.
 If component $c$ is the largest component then $t^R_c=1$ and the constraint is binding.
 Otherwise, due to the penalty considered in the objective function, $t^R_c=0$ and thus the right-hand side of constraint \eqref{s2 aux1} is a big number, meaning that component $c$ does not determine the length of the largest component, i.e., $\alpha^R$, as it is not the largest component.
 Constraint \eqref{s2 aux2} ensures that at least one component is the largest component.

-In the response problem, when links are added to the attacked network, the topology of the reconstructed network may change due to changing the set of vertices in each component, the length of the largest component, the number of components, etc. Constraints \eqref{s2 c1} to \eqref{domain variable} address the structural and budget constraints of the response problem (Constraints \eqref{eq1} to \eqref{eq4} are written for two distinct components $c\neq c'$ where $c,c' \in \mathcal{C}^R$).
+In the response problem, when links are added to the attacked network, the topology of the reconstructed network may change due to changing the set of vertices in each component, the length of the largest component, the number of components, etc. Constraints \eqref{s2 c1} to \eqref{domain variable} address the structural and budget constraints of the response problem.

 Constraints \eqref{s2 c1} guarantees that after we add links, each active vertex is exactly in one of the components of the reconstructed network.
 Constraint \eqref{s2 c3} identifies non-empty components so that if the length of a component is greater than 0 after adding links, the component is non-empty (i.e., $b^R_c=1$).
 Otherwise, due to the direction of the objective function $b^R_c=0$ implying the component is empty.
 Constraint \eqref{budget} is the budget constraint limiting the total link added in the reconstructed network.
 Constraints \eqref{s2 c6} and \eqref{s2 c6.1} correspond to the properties of undirected networks.
 Constraint \eqref{eq1} shows that if two components are connected, there is at least one intra-component link between the two components.
 Constraint \eqref{eq2} enforces that if two vertices are in the same component, then there is a path between the two vertices, i.e., they are connected.
 Constraints \eqref{eq3} and \eqref{eq4} are complementary and ensure that if two vertices are in different components, they are not connected.
 Finally, constraint \eqref{domain variable} represents the variable domains for all variables.